Up to 60% off sofas & mattresses — limited‑time deals.

 Power Chaise Sofa, Defined in One Read

-• A power chaise sofa is a sofa or sectional with a chaise-length seat on at least one side plus electric motor(s) that adjust lounging positions using buttons (often legrest, back angle, headrest, and sometimes lumbar).
+• A power chaise sofa usually means a sofa or sectional with a chaise-length seat on one side and electric controls that adjust one or more comfort features, such as the legrest, back, headrest, or lumbar support.

 Common Misconceptions and Safety/Use Risks

-Power chaise listings vary, so verify the mechanics before you buy or use.
+Power chaise listings vary more than most shoppers expect, so verify the mechanism before you buy or use it.

 Misconception or risk What’s actually true Better practice

-“Chaise” means the whole lounge reclines Some have a fixed chaise; others power only a single seat Confirm which module is powered in the spec sheet
+“Chaise” means the whole lounge reclines Some models have a fixed chaise, while others power the chaise side or only the adjacent recliner seat Check the product diagram and confirm which module actually moves

 How a Power Chaise Sofa Is Built

-A chaise is the extended lounge seat that lets you put your legs up without a separate ottoman.
-“Power” means electric actuators move one or more parts in small increments—typically the legrest and back angle, and sometimes the headrest or lumbar pad—using side buttons.
-The most common layouts are (1) a sectional with a fixed chaise plus adjacent powered recliner seats, or (2) a powered chaise lounge module where the long seat itself adjusts.
+A chaise is the long lounge seat that lets you stretch your legs without a separate ottoman.
+In motion furniture, power means one or more electric actuators move the seatback, legrest, headrest, or lumbar pad through a control panel.
+In practice, the most common layouts are a sectional with a fixed chaise plus powered recliner seats nearby, or a modular design where the chaise side itself includes power motion.

 Power Chaise vs Chaise Sofa vs Power Reclining Sofa